 Hello!
-I’m an author and photographer of four books, many articles, and several blogs for publications like Men’s Journal, Outside Online, Mountaineers Books, Duct Tape Diaries, Falcon, Adventure Cyclist, and others.
+I’m an author and photographer of four books, many articles, and several blogs for publications like Men’s Journal, Outside Online, Mountaineers Books, Blue Ridge Outdoors, Duct Tape Diaries, Falcon, Adventure Cyclist, and others.
 For many years, I was a contributing editor at Canoe & Kayak magazine.

 By strange quirks of chance, I’ve chased adventures, jobs, degrees, and affordable living situations—with my wife—across the entire U.S., roughly along the 37th parallel.
 Originally from California, I’ve spent extensive time living in and exploring the American West, the Ozarks, the Southeast, and parts abroad.
 Currently, I’m splitting time between the east coast and western U.S., always searching—often for misplaced gear.
 If you’ve seen my latest pair of lost sunglasses, please message me.